 In TrustData, go to Settings → Attribution Properties → your property → WebMCP and add 2–3 tools:

-search_products — input schema: { query: string }add_to_cart — input schema: { sku: string, quantity: number }contact_sales — input schema: { email: string, message: string }Save.
+search_products, input schema: { query: string }add_to_cart, input schema: { sku: string, quantity: number }contact_sales, input schema: { email: string, message: string }Save.
 On the next Worker cache miss (at most 1 hour later), agents will see your updated manifest.
-Click Rotate keys to invalidate every cached signature immediately — useful if you suspect a leaked key.
+Click Rotate keys to invalidate every cached signature immediately, which is useful if you suspect a leaked key.

 Remove the kv_namespaces block and set TRUSTDATA_MANIFEST_URL to an empty string.
 The Worker falls through to your origin for /.well-known/webmcp.json, so any existing static file you serve there keeps working.